International Foundation Programme - Engineering

 This course will introduce you to life studying in the UK and will develop the core academic and English language skills you will need to progress on to an undergraduate degree with Northumbria University.

-These modules will enable you to develop a wide range of skills in order to think critically about engineering and various applications of engineering in real-world situations.
+You will be taught the theory, look at examples and then test out the some of the key learning each week in a workshop or lab space.
+You will develop a wide range of skills in order to think critically about engineering and various applications of engineering in real-world situations.
 You will understand how to prepare for practical sessions as well as report on your findings and what they mean.

 Study plan